Sampling perspectives on sparse exchangeable graphs: Introduction

-Graphons as limit objects for dense graphs sequence also arise very naturally in the dense setting: many natural notions of similarity, such as left convergence motivated by extremal graph theory, right convergence motivated by studying statistical physics (or, equivalently, graphical) models on graphs, as well as quotient convergence motivated by combinatorial optimization, all lead to graphons over probability spaces as the completion of the space of dense graphs \citep{Borgs:Chayes:Lovasz:Sos:Vesztergombi:2006:1,Borgs:Chayes:Lovasz:Sos:Vesztergombi:2008,Borgs:Chayes:Lovasz:Sos:Vesztergombi:2012}.
-These notions of convergence turn out to all be equivalent, and can be metrized by the \emph{cut metric} (discussed below), making the theory of graph convergence a well rounded mathematical theory.
-Finally, exchangeable random graphs generated from a graphon can be shown to converge to the generating graphon \citep{Lovasz:Szegedy:2006}, creating a first connection between graphons as models for exchangeable random graphs and as limits of sequences of sparse graphs.
-See \citep{Diaconis:Janson:2007} for a systematic overview of the relationship between the theory of graph convergence and the theory of exchangeable random graphs in the dense graph setting.
+Graphons as limit objects for dense graphs sequence also arise very naturally in the dense setting: many natural notions of similarity, such as left convergence moti\-vated by extremal graph theory, right convergence motivated by studying statistical physics (or, equivalently, graphical) models on graphs, as well as quotient convergence motivated by combinatorial optimization, all lead to graphons over probabil\-ity spaces as the completion of the space of dense graphs \cite {Borgs:Chayes:Lovasz:Sos:Vesztergombi:2006:1,Borgs:Chayes:Lovasz:Sos:Vesztergombi:2008,Borgs:Chayes:Lovasz:Sos:Vesztergombi:2012}.
+These notions of convergence turn out to all be equivalent, and can be metrized by the \emph{cut metric} (discussed below), making the theory of graph convergence \mbox{a well rounded} math-ematical theory.
+Finally, exchangeable random graphs generated from a graphon can be shown to converge to the generating graphon \cite{Lovasz:Szegedy:2006}, creating a first connec\-tion between graphons as models for exchangeable random graphs and as limits of sequences of sparse graphs.
+See \cite{Diaconis:Janson:2007} for a systematic overview of the relationship between the theory of graph convergence and the theory of exchangeable random graphs in the dense graph setting.